Events

 Why Attend?

 Activities such as surveys, live capture, and translocations must be carried out in line with ethical standards to ensure the welfare of animals.
 The Animal Welfare Act 2002 requires institutions and environmental scientists to be licensed and to adhere to the Australian Code for the Care and Use of Animals for Scientific Purposes, ensuring humane and ethical practices.
-The Wildlife Animal Ethics Committee (WAEC) plays a key role in determining whether proposed research aligns with these standards and monitors ongoing projects to ensure compliance.
+The Department of Primary Industries and Regional Development's Wildlife Animal Ethics Committee (WAEC) plays a key role in determining whether proposed research aligns with these standards and monitors ongoing projects to ensure compliance.

 This workshop is an opportunity to stay ahead of evolving practices and regulations in animal ethics and welfare.
 It will enable participants to access expert perspectives to improve animal handling and ethical standards in WA.